 Just the Numbers: Louisiana Car Crashes

 Car accidents are so dangerous because of the forces that moving vehicles can generate.
-Some passengers will walk away unharmed from fender benders, but others will suffer life-changing injuries.
+Some passengers will walk away unharmed from the accident scene of a fender bender, but others will suffer life-changing injuries with mounting medical expenses.

 The many painful injuries that car accident victims may suffer include: